MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 My menus look like another language, how do I reset them to English?

-Call the Service Desk and ask for video support to reset your device to display menus in English.
-This will only be possible if OET can gain remote access to your system.
+Call the Service Management Center and ask for video support to reset your device to display menus in English.
+This will only be possible if MN.IT SERVICES can gain remote access to your system.
+In some cases, you can return it to your preferred language by icon navigation.

 How do I store camera positions for quick access?